Estate Planning for Couples Without Children

 When assets transfer by beneficiary designation, such as life insurance and retirement benefits, it is important to designate primary and alternate beneficiaries.
 Couples typically designate each other as the primary beneficiaries of their life insurance policies and retirement accounts.
 To the extent beneficiaries are not designated or a primary beneficiary fails to survive the account holder or the insured and no alternate was designated, then the death benefits or the retirement benefits will be paid to the probate estate of the insured or account owner.
 Paying life insurance benefits to a probate estate subjects the benefits to creditor claims and paying retirement benefits to a probate estate has negative income tax implications.
 A couple with no children or no children intended to inherit should review their beneficiary designations and consider designating alternate or contingent beneficiaries.
 Furthermore, as part of their estate plan, they should consider maximizing their bequests by minimizing the income tax implications of retirement benefits.
 For example, to the extent they have charitable intentions, they could designate a charity as a beneficiary of part or all of a retirement account and give other nontaxable assets to other beneficiaries.

-Establishing an estate plan for couples without children or with no children intended to inherit is just as critical as planning for couples with children intended to inherit, and it is equally as important to have competent counsel to draft these important legal documents.
+Establishing an estate and trust plan for couples without children or with no children intended to inherit is just as critical as planning for couples with children intended to inherit, and it is equally as important to have competent counsel to draft these important legal documents.
 Consult with an experienced attorney regarding these matters.